Getting Your Security Deposit Back

 Depending on where you’re moving to or what your landlord is like, you may want to think about applying your security deposit to your last month’s rent.

-Be sure to give at least 30 days written notice (by certified mail or with proof if the notice is delivered in person) before you move out.
-Technically, you are responsible to pay rent for these 30 days and your landlord can deduct unpaid rent from your deposit.
-If you need to move quickly because of conditions in your rental unit or if you are breaking a lease, talk to one of the Tenants Union counselors.
+•Be sure to give at least 30 days written notice before you move out.
+Technically, you are responsible to pay rent for these 30 days and your landlord can deduct “unpaid rent” from your deposit.
+If you need to move quickly because of conditions in your apartment or if you are breaking a lease, talk to one of the Tenants Union counselors.

-On the day you move out, have the landlord or manager do a final inspection of the rental unit with you.
+•On the day you move out, have the landlord or manager do a final inspection of the apartment with you.
 Try to arrange an exchange of your keys for your security deposit.
 Or have the landlord/manager sign and date a statement that the place is clean and in good condition.
-If the landlord wont exchange keys or sign a statement, take pictures/videos (hold up a copy of the days newspaper to show the pictures werent taken earlier) and have witnesses examine the condition of the rental unit.
+If the landlord won’t exchange keys or sign a statement, take pictures/videos of the condition of the apartment (hold up a copy of the day’s newspaper to show the pictures weren’t taken earlier).

-Send a letter to your landlord requesting the money.
-Refer to the Security Deposit Laws (California Civil Code Section 1950.5 and San Francisco Administrative Code Chapter 49).
+•Send a letter to your landlord requesting the money.
+Refer to the Security Deposit Laws (CCC Sec.
+1950.5 and SF Admin.
+Code Ch.
+49).
 Give the landlord a deadline date of when you expect the money.

-If the landlord doesnt respond within a reasonable time, you can take him/her to Small Claims Court for a small filing fee.
-In addition to the disputed money, you can sue for statutory damages for your landlords illegally withholding your deposit.
+•If the landlord doesn’t respond within a reasonable time, you can take him/her to Small Claims Court.
+For a small filing fee, you can sue for up to $7,500.
+In addition to the disputed money, you can sue for statutory damages for your landlord’s illegally withholding your deposit.
 Small Claims Court is informal and no lawyers are allowed.
 A few weeks after you file a claim, a hearing will be held.
 You will tell your side of the story and the landlord will tell his/her side.
-Your written documentation (receipts, inspection report, photos, witnesses, etc.) will help your case.
-You must sue in the city where the rental wasif you rented in San Francisco then you must sue in San Francisco court.
+Your written documentation (receipts, inspection report, photos, etc.) will help your case.
+You must sue in the city where the rental was—if you rented in San Francisco then you must sue in San Francisco.

 If you don’t get your interest paid to you annually, you may either withhold it from your rent or sue the landlord in Small Claim Court.

-If your landlord tries to do this, file an "Unlawful Rent Increase Petition" with the San Francisco Rent Board.
+•If your landlord tries to do this, file an “unlawful rent increase petition” with the SF Rent Board (25 Van Ness Ave.).